 The Dark Sensory Rooms

-The Bridge Schools dark room was created using black padded walls, UV carpet, UV lights, interactive infinity tunnel, glow in the dark water in the bubble wall, Fibre Optic Ceiling Ring, UV Waterfall, Solar Projector and sound system.
-The dark room creates a range of opportunities for visual exploration and interaction to control the lights and effects for all abilities.
+The Bridge School’s dark room was created using black padded walls, a UV carpet, UV lights, interactive infinity tunnel, glow in the dark bubble wall, Fibre Optic Ceiling Ring, UV Waterfall, Solar Projector and sound system.
+The dark room creates a range of opportunities for visual exploration and interaction, as users can control the rooms light effects.

 Since all four rooms have been completed Rhino has been in communication with the school on a frequent basis to see how they are getting on.
-They are very pleased with the rooms with them being used on a daily basis to help children develop their skills and learning.
+They are very pleased with the rooms and they’re being used on a daily basis to help children develop their skills and learning.

-For further information on the sensory rooms we can provide please contact us (link to contact form) to book your FREE design consultation.
+For further information on the sensory rooms we can provide please contact us to book your FREE design consultation.